ashishsingal1/betalyzer/README.md

 Betalyzer is a web application that I’ve cobbled together using various new, open source technologies that make building and deploying a fintech project easy but powerful.

 Betalyzer calculates the betas of top stocks trading on the NASDAQ exchange.
-It displays these stocks and their betas in a table, with pages for each stock that contains details and charts about
+It displays these stocks and their betas in a table, with pages for each stock that contains details and charts.

-However, the purpose of this app is more illustrative than functional -- it serves as a guide to those who want to quickly get started .
+However, the purpose of this app is more illustrative than functional -- it serves as a guide to those who want to quickly get started with financial technology.
 Also note that the data is frozen point in time when I created this (in Jan 2017).

 To access Betalyzer, head over to [betalyzer.co](http://betalyzer.co).